lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 ## Interrupt handling in Micropython

-Micropython allows you to [write an ISR in micropython](https://docs.micropython.org/en/latest/reference/isr_rules.html) and handle interrupts without writing dedicated function for it.
+Micropython allows you to [write an ISR in Micropython](https://docs.micropython.org/en/latest/reference/isr_rules.html) and handle interrupts without writing a dedicated function for it in C.
 This involves several limitation and considerations.

 The Pure Micropython Display Driver implements a DMA completion interrupt, to signal LittlevGL that the display "flush" was completed.